From Ohio History Central

 Upon Lincoln's election, Southern states began to secede from the Union.
 Many Southerners believed that Lincoln would end slavery within the United States.
 Eleven Southern states seceded from the Union between December 1860 and June 1861, creating the Confederate States of America and beginning the American Civil War.

 For the first two years of the war, Lincoln struggled to find effective military leaders.
 Generals such as George McClellan and Ambrose Burnside were reluctant to fight or were poor battlefield commanders.
 The Union faced a number of setbacks in the East but did achieve an important victory at the Battle of Antietam in September 1862.
-This battle stopped the Confederacy's first invasion of the Union in the East.
-It also permitted Lincoln to issue the Emancipation Proclamation and make the ending of slavery one of the Union's war aims.
+This battle stopped the Confederacy's first invasion of the North in the East.
+It also permitted Lincoln to issue the Emancipation Proclamation and make the ending of slavery one of the North's war aims.

 The Emancipation Proclamation declared that slavery would end in any area still in rebellion against the United States on January 1, 1863.
-Lincoln hoped that white Confederates would rejoin the United States before the deadline to keep their slaves.
-These Confederates refused to recognize Lincoln's conciliatory gesture, and slavery, in theory, ended in areas in rebellion on January 1, 1863.
+Lincoln hoped that white Southerners would rejoin the United States before the deadline to keep their slaves.
+These Southerners refused to recognize Lincoln's conciliatory gesture, and slavery, in theory, ended in areas in rebellion on January 1, 1863.
 Slavery did not end everywhere within the United States on that date.
 The Emancipation Proclamation did not end slavery in the Border States.
-It also did not end slavery in areas in the Confederacy that Union forces had conquered.
+It also did not end slavery in areas in the South that Union forces had conquered.
 These areas included several coastal areas along the Atlantic Ocean, as well as parts of northern Virginia and Louisiana.
 Slavery did not end everywhere in the United States until the passage of the Thirteenth Amendment to the United States Constitution in 1865.

 Lincoln did not live to see the war's end.
 On April 14, 1865, Lincoln attended a play, Our American Cousin, at Ford's Theatre in Washington, DC.
-A well-known actor named John Wilkes Booth shot the President.
-Lincoln died the next day.
+A well-known actor named John Wilkes Booth shot the President, and Lincoln died the next day.
 Booth was killed a few weeks later while trying to avoid capture.

 For the most part, Ohioans had supported Lincoln and his views.
 In the election of 1860, Lincoln received 231,000 votes from Ohioans to Douglas's 187,000.
 People from the South or with Southern leanings tended to vote for Douglas while people from Northern states generally endorsed Lincoln.
 Bell and Breckinridge, the other two candidates, received a little over twenty-three thousand votes.
 As civil war gripped the nation, a majority of Ohioans agreed with Lincoln that the nation had to be reunited.
 A total of 310,654 Ohioans served in the Northern army for varying lengths of time.
 The federal government required each state to supply a set number of soldiers determined by the state's population.
 Ohio exceeded the government's call for men by 4,332 soldiers.
 This number does not reflect the 6,479 men who paid a monetary fine to the government to escape military duty.
 It also does not include the 5,092 African-American soldiers who served in the United States Colored Troops or in units from other states, including the famous Fifty-Fourth and Fifty-Fifth Massachusetts Infantry Regiments.
 Ohio exceeded the federal government's requirements by more than fifteen thousand men, clearly illustrating Ohioans' support of the war effort.

 Not all Ohioans, however, supported Lincoln and his views.
-A number of people who had migrated from the South, had economic ties to this region, or objected to the federal government's violation of civil liberties opposed the war effort.
+A number of people who had migrated from the South, had economic ties to the region, or objected to the federal government's violation of civil liberties opposed the war effort.
 They also opposed the Emancipation Proclamation.
 Other Ohioans responded the Emancipation Proclamation in different ways.
 Radical Republicans, like Senator Benjamin Wade, welcomed the document, as did the state's abolitionists and the Quaker population.
 Other Ohioans, especially those from working-class backgrounds, were not as welcoming.
 Many of these people feared that African Americans would flee the South, move to Northern states and take jobs away from other working people.
 Clement Vallandigham argued that Lincoln did not have the power to end slavery and that the president was in clear violation of the United States Constitution.
 Some Ohioans serving in the Union military refused to fight a war that was to end slavery.
 They deserted and returned home.

 Most Ohioans mourned President Lincoln's assassination.
 Lincoln's body was transported by train from Washington to his home in Springfield, Illinois.
 Along the way, the train stopped at many large cities to allow the American people to view the President one last time.
 Ohioans, by the thousands, turned out to say goodbye to the man who had led the nation through the Civil War.
 When the train stopped in Cleveland, Ohio, more than one hundred thousand people were present.
 In Columbus, Lincoln's body lay in state at the Ohio Statehouse.
 People filed past the open casket for almost seven hours and also lined the railroad tracks as the funeral train passed by.
 Some Ohioans, especially the Peace Democrats, had objected to Lincoln's war policies.
 However, by April 1865, most Ohioans were thankful for the war's successful conclusion and appreciated Lincoln's leadership.